-Prerequisite: Public, Family, and Community Health; Parent Child Nursing; Integration of Evidence-Based Practice and Research
+Prerequisites: NUR 4187 Public, Family, and Community Health; NUR 3672 Parent Child Health; NUR 4232 Integration of Evidence-Based Practice and Research in Nursing

-COURSE DESCRIPTIONS NUR 4232 Integration of Evidence-Based

-Practice and Research in Nursing 40 hours, 4 credits
+NUR 4232 Integration of Evidence-Based Practice and Research in Nursing 40 hours.
+4 credits

 This course is designed to support the baccalaureate nurse scholar who contributes to the science of nursing practice by translating current evidence into practice.
-Students will study the use of evidence based practice models to identify practice issues, search and critique published research, and to propose creative, innovative, or evidence-based solutions to clinical practice problems.
-Emphasis is on developing a straightforward understanding of the research and using the evidence to improve professional nursing practice.
+Students study the use of evidence-based practice models to identify practice issues, search and critique published research, and propose creative, innovative, and evidence-based solutions to clinical practice problems.
+Emphasis is on developing an understanding of research and using evidence to improve professional nursing practice.